FLEX testings for 2018-2019 are over. For the study year 2019-2020, the testing dates will be announced in August 2018.

 Upon notification, finalists, alternates and their parents will receive information to prepare them for departure.

 They must officially notify their FLEX representative in writing that they accept the scholarship and must provide any additional documentation requested as well.
-Students must begin the process of applying for an international passport and U.S. visa immediately upon acceptance to the program.
+Students must begin the process of applying for a passport and U.S. visa immediately upon acceptance to the program.
 The FLEX program will instruct participants on the process of applying for a U.S. visa.
-From May through August 2018, selected U.S. exchange organizations will match finalists with qualified U.S. host families and arrange for enrollment in local secondary schools.
+From May through August 2019, selected U.S. exchange organizations will match finalists with qualified U.S. host families and arrange for enrollment in local secondary schools.
 In June and July 2018, scholarship recipients will participate in a pre-program orientation in their home country.
-Students will then travel to their U.S. host families and communities to begin the exchange experience in August 2018.
+Students will then travel to their U.S. host families and communities to begin the exchange experience in August 2019.
 Please note: Students participating in the FLEX program must return to their home country at the end of the program on the date assigned by American Councils.
 The U.S. visa issued for program participants will not be amended or extended beyond the program end date for any reason.

 How will I benefit from the exchange experience?